 We thank you for your co-operation to date and look forward to forging a successful working relationship resulting in a smooth and successful delivery of the deliverables.
-Please confirm your acceptance of the Conditions by signing and returning the Order Form to form the date of this letter, which will create a binding contract between us.
+Please confirm your acceptance of the Conditions by signing and returning the Order Form to DEFRA at the above address within 7 days from the date of this letter, which will create a binding contract between us.
 No other form of acknowledgement will be accepted.
 Please remember to include the reference number above in any future communications relating to this contract.